vschoener/vschoener/README.md

 - Gaming
     - [TODO] Working on Unity to develop games 🧙🏻‍♂️, Because I love games remember?
 - Algorithmics
-    - I started playing around with HackerRank.
+    - I started playing around with codewars.
 It fills sometimes my brain is gonna fall apart ahah!
 - Machine Learning
     -  [TODO] It's something I would like to discover.